Five Ways to Show Appreciation on Veterans Day

 4. Attend a local Veterans Day celebration.

 Most cities host some type of Veterans Day celebration to honor those who dedicated their lives to serving our country.
 You and your family can simply show up to one of these celebrations.
 It is always nice for veterans to see support from people beyond their families and friends.
 By showing up and clapping when they walk by in a parade or when they are honored through speeches, you are communicating your gratitude for their service.
 This might make painful memories or sacrifices seem worthwhile to the veterans as they see the impact their service has had on their community.
-To find a celebration near you, check out the events (including the nearby Flags of Honor field in Plano) listed at Veterans Day Dallas.
+Check out the nearby Flags of Honor field in Plano or the annual Greater Dallas Veterans Day Parade.
 Be sure to invite your family, friends, and neighbors!

 5. Volunteer at a local VA hospital.